Alex Chalk: Early life and career

+He also prosecuted rape and sexual assault cases, including against five men who lured two girls to a house and subjected them to a weekend of sex attacks; they were convicted.
 He has also advised and defended corporate clients, and prosecuted for HM Revenue and Customs and the Department of Business, Innovation and Skills.
 He represented journalists during the phone-hacking scandal.
 Chalk has provided counsel for the human rights lawyer Nasrin Sotoudeh, an Iranian prisoner of conscience.

 Political career

 Chalk was first elected as a Conservative councillor for Shepherds Bush Green ward on Hammersmith and Fulham Council in May 2006.
 He went on to stand successfully in Addison ward in 2010, with Labour taking his former Shepherds Bush Green seat in the same election.
 He did not stand for re-election in 2014.
 Whilst on the Council he chaired the Planning Committee for four years.

-During his 2015 general election campaign for Cheltenham, Chalk was accused of receiving support from the pro-hunting group Vote-OK, with members volunteering to deliver leaflets for him.
-In May 2017, Liberal Democrats candidate Martin Horwood said that Chalk was being actively supported by members of pro-hunting organisations Vale of White Horse Hunt, North Cotswold Hunt and Vote-OK, and questioned whether Chalk was concealing his position on fox hunting.
-Horwood said that when asked to say yes or no to keeping the hunting ban, Chalk replied "free vote" in 2015 but replied "pass" in 2017.
-Chalk went on to clarify his position during the hustings stating that "This is another misleading and increasingly desperate attack by the Lib Dems, who are seeing their support crater.
-Contrary to his claims, I have made clear that I would not accept support from any hunt or from Vote OK for the election.
-That remains my position."
-Chalk has since clarified his position further stating: "Fox hunting is banned under the Hunting Act 2004, so whether or not an offence is being committed depends on whether or not the behaviour violates its provisions.
-I have made clear that I would not be in favour of repealing this legislation."